All Products

 Local backup

-• Backup type: Each backup is a full data backup.
+• Backup type: Full backup.

-• Backup methods: Manual backup and periodic backup based on rules are supported.
+• Backup methods: Manual and scheduled.

 Restoration